apache/mynewt-site/docs/chapter1/project1.md

 3. USB A-B type cable to connect the debugger to your personal computer
 4. Personal Computer

 The instructions assume the user is using a Bourne-compatible shell (e.g. bash or zsh) on your computer.
-You may already have some of the required packages on your machine.
-In that case, simply skip the corresponding installation step in the instructions under [Getting your Mac Ready](project1.md#getting-your-mac-ready) or [Getting your Ubuntu machine Ready](project1.md#getting-your-ubuntu-machine-ready) or [Getting your Windows machine Ready](#getting-your-windows-machine-ready).
-While the given instructions should work on other versions, they have been tested for the three specific releases of operating systems noted here:
+The given instructions have been tested with the following releases of operating systems:

 * Mac: OS X Yosemite Version 10.10.5
 * Linux: Ubuntu 14.10 (Utopic Unicorn)